kimhartley/SpacePants-FrontEnd/README.md

 #### Humans
 - [ ] At random intervals, each human will receive a broadcase containing information about the alien.
 This information may or may not be relevant
-- [ ] At any point a human may hit a vote button.
+- [ ] At any point a human (or an alien trying to blend in) may hit a vote button.
 This will pause the timer.
 They will then accuse another player
 - [ ] After a discussion, all other humans will select agree or disagree on their own device.
 If it passes, the game ends.
 If not, the time continues.
+Each player can only call a vote once.

 ### Stretch